piyush01123/leetcode-blog/README.md

 3. To save these as repo secrets, go to repo settings -> secrets and variables -> actions -> new repository secret and save the 3 variables `LEETCODE_CSRF_TOKEN`, `LEETCODE_SESSION` and `LEETCODE_ID`.
 4. Go to Actions -> Sync My Leetcode Submissions -> Run workflow.
 Refesh to see logs.
 You can now verify that you have 3 branches `master`, `leetcode` and `lcblog`
 5. Go to repo settings -> pages -> build and deployment.
 Select branch `lcblog`.
 6. If everything has worked till now, you should now be able to see your blog at `${github_username}.github.io/leetcode-solutions`.
-Note that you need to have a working root url (`${github_username}.github.io`).
-Hopefully you already have a personal webiste on this URL.
-If not, create a blank website to make the URL active.

 *BONUS: It also syncs all your submissions (AC status) into another branch called ac_submissions*

 ## Customize your leetcode blog
-I have created this using [minima](https://github.com/jekyll/minima) theme but you can change the theme or add new plugins etc by tinkering with the [template](/template/) directory.
+I have created this tool using [minima](https://github.com/jekyll/minima) theme but you can change the theme or add new plugins by tinkering with the [template](/template/) directory.
 [Jekyll docs](https://jekyllrb.com/docs/) and [Liquid docs](https://shopify.github.io/liquid/) will be helpful to get started.

 ## Acknowledgement
 This project was initially inspired from [here](https://github.com/joshcai/leetcode-sync).